 - One seminar for each year in residence of the program (up to 4)

 - Elective courses approved by the student's advisory committee including at least one 700 level course.

-For information regarding faculty members who are associated with Environment and Society, see the link below.
+For information regarding faculty members who are associated with Ecological Systems, see the link below.